Nothing says 'Utopia' like a Monorail: Wuppertal in 2121.

 No 2 - the socialist theorist Frederich Engels, and

-No 3 - the world’s longest functioning monorail.
+No 3 - the world’s longest functioning monorail (see below).

-This disparate collection comes together in the rise of Wuppertal 2121.
+This disparate collection of famous products comes together in the rise of Wuppertal's super-green urban status in 2121AD.

 Another feature popular with the locals is the construction of irregularly shaped buildings, circular buildings being the most common.
 These odd-shaped buildings allow for more open space in the city, since they leave small pockets of land that, due to their irregular dimensions, are completely unsuitable for private development save for small urban gardens or quaint microbusinesses; mini-cafes, floral vendors, water fountains and the like.